Funding Opportunities

 [Exchange policy currently in development]

-The NCST offers summer research fellowships to undergraduate students who are interested in working with UC Davis faculty, professional researchers, and graduate students on research projects related to sustainable transportation.
+The NCST funds the ITS-Davis Summer Undergraduate Research Fellowship (SURF) program, which is available to undergraduate students who are interested in working with UC Davis faculty, professional researchers, and graduate students on transportation-related research.

-The program is currently available to undergraduates at CSU Long Beach, Sacramento City College, Texas Southern University, and UC Davis.
-The program runs for six weeks and follows a cohort model: Students begin and end the fellowship at the same time, meeting regularly to discuss their research projects, attend seminars, and at the conclusion of the fellowship, present their research findings.
+The program is currently available to undergraduates at UC Davis and Sacramento City College.
+The 2026 program will run for nine weeks and will follow a cohort model: Students begin and end the fellowship at the same time, meeting regularly to discuss their research projects, attend seminars, and at the conclusion of the fellowship, present their research findings.